 - What types of hormones do transsexuals take and where do they get them?

-- How does a transgendered person go about choosing a new name?
+- How does a trans person go about choosing a new name?

 - Where can I find out how long a pre-op has to live as a man or woman?